danger12001/Node-Tutorial/NodeSetup.md

 ## Installing Node JS

 On Ubuntu you can install Node JS from the command line using `apt-get`.
 You should already have it installed on your laptop if you completed the codeX intro.

-The installation instructions are as follows:
+To check that you have it installed, and what version, run `nodejs -v` for the terminal.
+If you get an error, follow through installation instructions below.
+Otherwise jump down to [Node JS Javascript from the command line](#node-js-javascript-from-the-command-line).

+### Installation instructions

 * `sudo apt-get install node-legacy` (this will instal Node as `node` and the `nodejs` command)
-* `sudo apt-get install npm`
+* `sudo apt-get install npm` (this will install Node Package Manager, which we'l learn more about later)

 Open a terminal window: